-Known as the ‘Queen of All Points’ in Mahabaleshwar, Arthur’s Seat was named after Sir Arthur Malet, a British officer who frequently sat at this spot to gaze at the Savitri River, mourning the loss of his wife and children in a tragic ferry accident.
-On a clear day, you can see the distinct contrast between the barren and lush green sides of the valley.
-The point is famous for its floating rock phenomenon, where small stones appear to float on water due to their porous nature.
+Often referred to as the ‘Queen of All Points’ in Mahabaleshwar, Arthur's Seat was named after Sir Arthur Malet, a British officer historically associated with the site.
+It overlooks Savitri Valley, where on clear days the stark contrast between the barren Deccan plateau and the lush Konkan region is visible.
+The point is also known for its laterite rocks, which appear to float on water due to their porous structure.

 VIEW DETAILS